Skip to main content

 • Growing national security concerns: Protecting sensitive defense information is vital for national security.
 Compromised data can have severe consequences, including undermining military operations and technological superiority.

 • Supply chain security: The defense supply chain encompasses a wide range of companies, from large prime contractors to small subcontractors.
-The CMMC ensures that all entities within this supply chain adhere to stringent cybersecurity standards, reducing overall risk.
+Decades of cost-driven sole-sourcing have created single points of failure: if an adversary identifies and attacks one critical, unprotected supplier, an entire weapon system's supply line can be disrupted.
+CMMC ensures that all entities within the supply chain adhere to stringent cybersecurity standards, reducing that risk across every tier.

-• Alignment with broader regulatory efforts: The CMMC aligns with wider regulatory initiatives to enhance cybersecurity, including other federal policies and efforts aimed at protecting critical infrastructure and sensitive information.
-This includes NIST 800-171 and NIST 800-53.
+• Alignment with broader regulatory efforts: CMMC aligns with wider regulatory initiatives to enhance cybersecurity, including other federal policies and efforts aimed at protecting critical infrastructure and sensitive information.
+This includes NIST 800-171 and NIST 800-53

 The CMMC framework consists of three maturity levels, ranging from basic cyber hygiene practices (Level 1) to advanced security measures (Level 3).
 This tiered approach allows for scalability and ensures that organizations can progressively enhance their cybersecurity posture.